IntersectionalityFeminism 101 Feminism 101: 4 Common Myths Debunked

 This can somewhat be understood as an extension of the first misconception in a patriarchal set-up.
 Favouring women = against men

-Like mentioned earlier, it doesn’t favor any gender but instead aims to remove any discrimination on the basis of gender.
+As mentioned earlier, it doesn’t favor any gender but instead aims to remove any discrimination based on gender.
 Feminists don’t hate men or aren’t people who would shoot any man in sight.
 But they loath patriarchy; a social system that creates and upholds gender inequality which affects both the sexes (Oh!
 Eureka moment.)
 All the fury and hatred is against this system and no one is accusing solely the men for the same.

 The very trending “#notallmen” campaigns by various MRAs are thus absolutely pointless.
-It is like taking offence for something you aren’t even accused for, in the first place!
+It is like taking offence for something you aren’t even accused of, in the first place!

-Another counter for this misconception: A lot of men are feminists, too.
+Another counter to this misconception is that a lot of men are feminists, too.
 No wonder, they love being a part of something that hates who they are.
 Sounds fun, eh?

-As far as the bra burning myth is concerned, for the starters, bras are extremely expensive and no woman would want to do that to herself.
+As far as the bra-burning myth is concerned, for starters, bras are extremely expensive and no woman would want to do that to herself.
 The contemporary persistence of this myth shows how uninformed we are about the liberation movements of women and of course, history textbooks would never bother making a mention of them either.
-The Women’s Liberation Movement (late 1960s and early 1970s) that emerged in America was a landmark movement for the social, political and economic rights of American women who were called out on streets to protest against the existing injustices done to them at that time.
+The Women’s Liberation Movement (the late 1960s and early 1970s) that emerged in America was a landmark movement for the social, political, and economic rights of American women who were called out on the streets to protest against the existing injustices done to them at that time.
 The demonstration in 1968 that gave rise to this misconception was the protest of the Miss America contest.
-Bras, which signified the patriarchal pressures of trapping women in suffocating ideas of beauty, were one of the constricting items that women were encouraged to bring out on the streets during this protest and were tossed in the ‘freedom trashcans’ as a symbolic critique of the notions of beauty.
-But, none of them were burnt because it was illegal to start a fire on the boardwalk.* Isn’t it amusing how this still sticks with the feminist movement as just another excuse for bashing it for something there isn’t even a solid proof of?
+Bras, which signified the patriarchal pressures of trapping women in suffocating ideas of beauty, was one of the constricting items that women were encouraged to bring out on the streets during this protest and were tossed in the ‘freedom trashcans’ as a symbolic critique of the notions of beauty.
+But, none of them were burnt because it was illegal to start a fire on the boardwalk.* Isn’t it amusing how this still sticks with the feminist movement as just another excuse for bashing it for something there isn’t even solid proof of?

 Much hate for bra-burning feminazis?
 Voila, nothing like that exists or ever existed!